jimburton/sudoku/README.md

 There are 9 lines of text in this representation, each corresponding to a row.
 Each line contains 9 characters.
-A digit 1 – 9 represents a filled cell, and a period (.) represents a blank cell.
+A digit 1 – 9 represents a filled cell, and a full stop (.) represents a blank cell.

 ## Part 2